Select Boxes (a.k.a. Listboxes)

 Installation Instructions

-You can load this JavaScript library into your application in serveral ways:
+You can load this JavaScript library into your application in several ways:

-If you haven't done so already, choosing which you should use is obviously a major architectural decision.
+If you haven't done so already, choosing which you should use is a major architectural decision.
 Here are a few articles that will help you decide:

-Important Note On The CSS Classes Used In This Module:
+Important Note on the CSS Classes Used in This Module:

-This module requires specific CSS class names to be used in order it to work correctly.
+This module requires specific CSS class names to be used in order for it to work correctly.
 These CSS classes begin with enable-listbox__.
 Please see the documentation above to see where these CSS classes are inserted.

 Using NPM/Webpack to load ES6 Modules: